Greece Moments Greece Moments

 Panoramic view from the monastery complex

-You can breathe even more cool cave air in the Moni Spiliani Monastery.
-The well-kept complex is located just one kilometre east of the Eupalinos Tunnel and offers a fantastic view from the church square to the south coast of Samos and the neighboring island Fourni.
+You can breathe even more cool cave air at the Moni Spiliani Monastery.
+The well-kept complex is located just one kilometre east of the Eupalinos Tunnel and offers a fantastic view from the church square over the south coast of Samos and the neighbouring island of Fourni.

 panagia moni spiliani samos höhlenkirche